 – because it sort of rhymes with DeskTime and because basketball is awesome in all sizes.

-Desk-etball or desktop basketball will not only look fabulous on your work desk but will also provide a fun activity to do when your mind needs to take five from working.
+Desk-etball or desktop basketball is one of those office desk toys that will not only look fabulous on your work desk but will also provide a fun activity to do when your mind needs to take five from working.

 Having a tough day and need some sense of reward?
 Winning your personal desk-etball championship trophy may do the trick.